 Comes with bookshelves and cubbies

 As mentioned earlier, platform bed styles come with multiple functions and use.
-While box spring provides the needed support for a mattress, they are not as necessary as some people would want to put.
+While box springs provide the needed support for a mattress, they are not as necessary as some people would want to put.
 First, they are heavy and bulky and, on many occasions, not very well made.
 More so, platform beds are specifically made to provide support for your mattress with a simple platform.
 Usually, it is much thicker than panel beds.

 Platform beds do not come in one style, and they come in several forms on the user’s taste.
 If you can get bookshelves, cubby holes, all for storage or trundles for extra sleeping space, a more complex one will have drawers below to save space, especially if your bulky dresser cannot fit into your room.
 One thing you should know about platform beds is that they eat a lot of space in your room.
 Therefore, it can be quite challenging to maneuver around the house.
 If you have any plans of moving out anytime soon, a platform bed may not be the choice for you.

 Another factor to consider when buying a platform bed is whether to use bed slats or plywood.
 While some people prefer plywood to platform slats, I would not recommend plywood since they tend to bend over time since they aren’t as thick as slats.
 Over time they get damp and are prone to rot.

 Platform beds sit low and mostly do not have any storage units below them.
 For individuals who have a problem getting into or out of bed because of weight or disability, platform beds may be the best choice for them.
 Other types of bed platforms sit a few inches from the ground.
-However, they pricier than ordinary platform beds.
+However, they are pricier than ordinary platform beds.
 If you are working under a slightly tight budget, you can get niffy bed risers to raise a few inches in your bed.